- Preheat a griddle or a non-stick skillet over medium heat.

 Top Tips

-- Use thick slices of Brioche or Challah bread for an extra fluffy texture.
+- Use thick slices of brioche, challah or even a sourdough loaf for an extra fluffy texture.

 - Don't rush the soaking step – let the bread absorb the eggnog goodness for a few seconds on each side.